Carers

 To find out more information about what Carers assessment you could apply for.
 Please visit the SCC Adult Social Care and Support Page.

 Family carers are not required to meet specific care standards.
-However, if willful neglect or mistreatment has arisen, carers may be prosecuted under section 44 of the Mental capacity Act 2005.
+However, if wilful neglect or mistreatment has arisen, carers may be prosecuted under section 44 of the Mental capacity Act 2005.
 Other criminal law may apply to financial abuse, physical assault, domestic abuse and other types of abuse.
 They are not regulated or inspected for the quality of the care that they deliver, so it can be challenging for other services and organisations to know how and when to intervene.

 Carers may be hidden, not identify as carers, or the role may have built up slowly over time.